kavia-common/BankApp-179898/README.md

 The H2 console is enabled and reachable at:
 - http://localhost:8989/bank-api/h2-console/

-Security configuration permits the console and disables frame options.
+Security configuration permits the console and disables frame options for iframe rendering.
 Default in-memory JDBC URL (Boot 3 managed):
 - jdbc:h2:mem:testdb

 If using a custom database name, add datasource settings in application.yml, for example: